-The parking lot for residents approved to have a car on campus is located in parking lot 5.
+The parking lot for residents with valid parking permits is located in Parking Lot 5.
 A virtual residential parking permit is always required.
 You will be required to provide the license plate number of the vehicle to receive the virtual residential parking permit.